 Although Step 2 of the target-setting process involves finding cut levels associated with fixed percentiles, the ratings do not have a fixed distribution.
 Because these targets are set ahead of time, schools will not be competing for a limited number of top ratings.
-The percentages of schools achieving each rating will depend on how schools perform against their targets.
+The percentages of schools achieving each rating will not be fixed, and will depend on how schools perform against their targets.
 If all schools perform well, then all schools can get strong ratings.